amandaquaglio/test-reader/README.md

  ```
 ## Usage

-For installation using pip (PyPI or source)
+For installation using pip (PyPI or source).
+See environment variables config.
  ```
     test-reader-start
  ```